PiratJack/investment-tracker/README.md

 ## What is NOT this project?

 Amongst other things, this is not:
-- An application to get share prices
+- An application to get share prices (there are many free tools for this)
 - A possibility to make actual transactions

 ## What else should you know?